- Minimum GPA of 86 after the first semester, minimum grade of 80 in research methods course, final GPA over 80.

 - Expected to complete thesis by the end of the next spring semester

 After completing the Research Methodology course during the first semester of the program, a student may submit a master's thesis proposal to an advisor of the student's choice.
-Students must achieve a grade point average of at least 86 in their first semester in order to be admitted to the thesis track.
+Students must achieve a grade point average of at least 86 in their first semester and have at least 80 in the research methods course in order to be admitted to the thesis track.
 Students cannot drop below an 80 average in the rest of the program.
 Students who choose to complete a master's thesis will be required to enroll in a fourth semester.
 The cost of this semester is $5,000, and includes: library access, meetings and supervision under your adviser.

 Students must make a formal request in writing to the Conflict Resolution and Mediation Program administration at firstname.lastname@example.org indicating the thesis advisor he/she would like to work with.
 The program will communicate with the advisor and return formal approval within 2 weeks of the receipt of the written request.
 Students may obtain informal permission from advisors beforehand, however, the student and advisor should not begin working together until formal approval has been granted.

 Advisors may be selected from a list supplied by the program or from any professor at Tel Aviv University who is able to act as an advisor for an MA thesis.
 Additionally, if more than one advisor is required because of the unique multi-disciplinary nature of the research, this is possible on a case-by-case basis and decided by the program.